GOMC-WSU/MoSDeF-GOMC/README.md

 ### Installation

-The MoSDeF-GOMC package is available via conda:
+The MoSDeF-GOMC package is available via conda or mamba:

 `conda create --name mosdef_gomc -c conda-forge mosdef-gomc`

+There is currently an issue building MoSDeF-GOMC version 1.0.0 with conda or conda-forge not pulling the latest conda build version.
+To rectify this, the user can run the additional command below or install using mamba because mamba is using the correct build.

+`conda install -c conda-forge sympy=1.10 garnett gsd pycifrw`

+The MoSDeF-GOMC package is available via conda or mamba.

+`mamba install -c conda-forge mosdef-gomc`